steffenwoell/steffenwoell.github.io/contact.md

 ## Copyrights

 <div class="box-warning cboxa">
-Unless stated otherwise, the contents of this personal, non-commercial website are made available under a <a rel="license" href="https://creativecommons.org/licenses/by-nc/4.0/" title="Creative Commons" target="_blank">Creative Commons license<i class="fas fa-external-link-alt"></i></a>.
-Profile picture and favicon are courtesy of <a href="https://www.ronmarzok.de/ueber" target="_blank">Ron Marzok<i class="fas fa-external-link-alt"></i></a>.
-If not marked differently, all other images are courtesy of <a href="https://unsplash.com/" target="_blank">Unsplash<i class="fas fa-external-link-alt"></i></a>.
+Unless stated otherwise, the contents of this personal, non-commercial website are made available under a <a rel="license" href="https://creativecommons.org/licenses/by-nc/4.0/" title="Creative Commons" target="_blank">Creative Commons license<i class="fas fa-external-link-alt"></i></a> Profile picture and favicon are courtesy of <a href="https://www.ronmarzok.de/ueber" target="_blank">Ron Marzok<i class="fas fa-external-link-alt"></i></a> If not marked differently, all other images covered by a <a href="https://unsplash.com/" target="_blank">Unsplash<i class="fas fa-external-link-alt"></i></a> (free) license.
+Hosted fonts "Inter" and "Playfair Display" are used as per <a href=/css/fonts/LICENSE-2.0.txt">Apache License 2.0<i class="far fa-file-lines"></i></a>
 </div>

 ## External Links

 <div class="box-warning cboxa">
 Links to external websites are provided as a convenience and for informational purposes only.
-They do not constitute an endorsement or an approval of any of the products, services or opinions of the corporation, organization or individual responsible for the linked website.
+They do neither constitute an endorsement nor an approval of any products, services or opinions of the corporation, organization or individual responsible for the linked website.
 I do not assume any responsibility for the accuracy, legality, or content of external sites or subsequent links on these sites.
-For requests to remove a link please refer to the contact details above.
+For requests to remove a link refer to the contact details above.
 </div>

 ## Data Protection & Accessibility